openshift-labs/rhsummit18-cloudnative-guides/create-catalog.md

     }
 ~~~

-And finally create the endpoint to find a particular product, by providing the `itemId` as part of the path like this:
+And finally create the endpoint to find a particular product, by providing the item it as part of the path like this:

 ~~~java
     @ResponseBody